Three reasons to love fixed income ETFs

-However, fixed income ETFs offer several benefits for anyone looking to add diversified and liquid bond exposure to their investment portfolio-with a level of simplicity and transparency that isn’t possible by investing in global bond markets directly.
+However, fixed income ETFs offer several benefits for anyone looking to add diversified and liquid bond exposure to their investment portfolio - with a level of simplicity and transparency that isn’t possible by investing in global bond markets directly.

+To find out why investors are starting to take notice, we need to take a look at how fixed income ETFs work.
 Here are three key reasons to consider adding fixed income ETFs to your portfolio.

 1. Fixed income ETFs standardise and simplify bond investing

 Investing directly in the bond market can be challenging.
 One reason is that bonds do not trade on-exchange-instead, buyers and sellers are required to negotiate over the counter (one on one) to agree a transaction price.
 In contrast, bond ETFs, like equity ETFs, trade on exchange and provide transparent pricing.
 While the stock exchange that the ETF is listed on is open, investors can buy and sell shares just like they would for a single stock.